Nutrition and mealtimes

 We provide children with a variety of healthy foods, and cater for children with allergies and intolerances

 Opened in 1984 and named after Lois Barker, a respected teacher and advocate for children and families, our centre includes three indoor spaces and two outdoor spaces with a large play area.
 Our trained cook has been at SDN Lois Barker for 15 years and our meals have been certified by a nutritionist in accordance with the Long Day Care Nutrition Checklist.

-Children, families and educators at SDN Lois Barker come from diverse cultures and communities, creating a rich learning environment for all who attend our centre.
+Children, families and educators at SDN Lois Barker come from diverse cultures and communities.
 Our qualified educators prioritise building and maintaining positive relationships with your child, and will provide opportunities for you as a family to be a part of your child’s early learning and development.

 Our families say...